 5 Get wisdom, get understanding; Forget not, neither decline from the words of my mouth;

 6 Forsake her not, and she will preserve thee; Love her, and she will keep thee.

 7 Wisdom is the principal thing; therefore get wisdom; Yea, with all thy getting get understanding."
 (Proverbs 4:1-7)

 (Wisdom was stated to be the principal thing.
 Yet, it looks as if the effort of the individual ought to focus on getting understanding.
-This is because the most important thing is to make good decisions.
+The more understanding we gather the more progress we make towards the principle level.
+The most important thing is to make good decisions.
 These good decisions are in response to situations.
-You will not always need to make good decisions.
-However, wisdom is based on understanding and the individual can always be getting more understanding.)
+Wisdom is based on understanding and the individual can always be getting more understanding.)

 (Here was another example of knowledge, understanding, and wisdom being quoted together.
 This passage was covered in Doctrine #5: Knowledge and Doctrine #6: Understanding.)